OCA/website/website_snippet_blog_display_post/README.rst

 ============================

 Offers a widget to display and select a blog entry on your website.
-The snippet allows seveal selection options such as:
+The snippet allows several selection options such as:
 * Visualize latest blog entry
 * Visualize the N-th blog entry
 * Visualize one specific fixed entry